sszokoly/socket_usage/README.md

 client side ephemeral port and the lower port is the service port.
 Also it presumes that when a TCP packet with RST flag is sent or received the socket is freed on both sides.
 Furthermore it also does not care about the net.ipv4.tcp_fin_timeout parameter.
 It simply assumes the socket is closed when the 4-way-handshake is completed.
+It requires tshark to be available at the default installation path on Windows or Linux.

 ## Example